Renniesb/frontend-nanodegree-mobile-portfolio/README.md

 ## index.html optimizations

-In order to optimize the speed of this page I shrinked and compressed the pizzeria image using the program <a href="http://luci.criosweb.ro/riot/">Riot</a> a free image optimization tool.
+In order to optimize the speed of this page I shrinked and compressed the pizzeria image using the program <a href="http://luci.criosweb.ro/riot/">Riot</a> a free image optimization program.
 I also compressed the profile pic image.
 I looked at the critical path and differed javascript deployment till the end of the document.
 I also took the necessary latin styles from the google style sheets and placed them in style.css.
 I then difered the deployment of the style.css stylesheet in a javascript statement at the end of the document.

 ## main.js optimizations